Best Banks in Canada in 2018

 - 15,000-point welcome bonus when you spend $1,000 in your first 3 months of card membership

-Scotiabank’s Momentum chequing account is still the only major Canadian chequing account that accrues cash back on debit card purchases.
-Even without the sweetener of 1% cash back on all of your debit card transactions, the Momentum account is a good choice for account holders who need unlimited ATM transactions, but fewer teller-assisted transactions.
-The monthly fee of $15.95 is standard for an unlimited transaction account, and it can definitely be covered by the potential cash back from using the debt card.
+ScotiaOne chequing account is still the only major Canadian chequing account that accrues travel rewards on debit card purchases.
+Even without the sweetener of free travel rewards points and the 10,000-point welcome bonus, the ScotiaOne account is a good choice for account holders who need unlimited ATM transactions, given they maintain a minimum daily balance.
+The monthly fee of $13.95 is competitive for an unlimited transaction account, and it can definitely be covered by the potential travel rewards using the Passport debit card.

 - Unlimited ATM transactions, 1 free teller-assisted transaction, 2 free Interac e-transfers, and 2 free non-Scotiabank ABM transactions per month